 18. Salad Dressing

 Manufacturer coupons for salad dressing are regularly available in Sunday newspaper inserts and online at sites such as Coupons.com, said James.
-Savings range from 50 cents to $1.10 per bottle for brands such as Kraft and Hidden Valley.
+Savings can be as high as $1 for salad dressing for brands including Olive Garden and Panera at Home.

 You can typically find the best discounts in January and the spring months, said Thomas.
 So, stock up then and save.